scmscomb/scmscomb.github.io/index.md

 ## Past Talks from this Semester
 Check [past talks](past) for the full list of past talks with all details.

+### May 6, 2022: [Sophie Spirkl](https://sites.google.com/site/sophiespirkl/) (University of Waterloo)
+_**Counterexamples for chromatic and dichromatic number**_   [video](https://www.bilibili.com/video/BV1bY411A7bc)

+Abstract: I will present a counterexample to the following well-known conjecture: for every k, r, every graph G with clique number at most k and sufficiently large chromatic number contains a triangle-free induced subgraph with chromatic number at least r.
+This is related to colouring and $\chi$-boundedness in digraphs.

+Joint work with Alvaro Carbonero, Patrick Hompe, and Benjamin Moore.

 ### Apr 22, 2022: [Alexandr V. Kostochka](https://kostochk.web.illinois.edu/) (University of Illinois at Urbana-Champaign)
 _**On sizes of 1-cross intersecting set pair systems**_   [video](https://www.bilibili.com/video/BV15S4y1c7mA)